 You can delete current .htaccess file and restore recent backup .htaccess file Hackers often use the

 .htaccess file to redirect users & search engines to malicious pages.
 Verify the contents of the

-.htaccess file from a last known clean version of your backups.
+.htaccess file from the last known clean version of your backups.
 If you find any suspicious code, comment it out by putting the ‘#’ character in front of the rule.

 4. Check the recently modified files

-Check your recently modified files from hosting. if you see any unrecognize file created your hosting then just delete theme from file. also delete theme from trash.
+Check your recently modified files from hosting. if you see any unrecognized files created by your hosting then just delete them from the file. also, delete the theme from the trash.

 5. Replace the core files, plugin files & theme files